-2. Paint the mirror with washable kids paints.
+2. Paint the mirror.
 We used blue for the frame and yellow for 'gold' trim.

 3. Sprinkle glitter while the paint is wet.
 When the paint is dry, you can rub a glue stick over the mirror and add more glitter!

 4. Glue beads, craft gems or other decorations onto the frame for 'jewels'.

 How to play!

 Games can be played with two or more children.